wabarr/exambuilder/readme.md

 ### Images

 There is rudimentary support for images.
 Just include a relative file path in the `image` block in your YAML file for the question you want to provide an image for.
 This file is expected to be found in an `images/` subdirectory of `dir`, and will produce an error if not found.
 The image will be included before the associated question in the resulting document.

+You can also include an `img_width` block in a question to indicate how wide to render an image.
+You should put a decimel number followed by a unit with no space.
+The units can be any one of `px`, `cm`, `mm`, `in`, `inch` or `%`.
+Do not include spaces between the number and the units (e.g. 2inch)